Waiver of subrogation clause

 You type a well-written demand letter to the general contractor, but it comes back.
 The denial letter from the general contractors insurer.
 There is a waiver of subrogation clause in the contract between the insured/property owner and the general contractor.
 Everyone knows the insurer “stands in the shoes” of the insured.
 Game over.
 Do not collect $200 as you pass go.

 If a contractual relationship exists between the insured and the at-fault party, an adjuster should carefully review the contract to see if there is a waiver of subrogation clause.
-Under Ohio law, waiver of subrogation clauses are valid.
+Under Ohio law, a waiver of subrogation clause is valid.
 Parties to a contract may modify or extinguish the right to legal subrogation.
 And since the insurer “stands in the shoes” of the insured, the insurer’s right to bring a claim against the potential at-fault party is destroyed.
 But be sure to read the waiver language carefully.
 The waiver may not apply to certain situations, damages, or both.

 So what is the lesson?
 Do work upfront by reviewing the contract to determine if a waiver of subrogation clause is contained in the contract.
 If it is, closure of the claim is the next step and you are not wasting your valuable time and getting your hopes up on a large subrogation claim.
 However, if there is a question, you can always contact one of our subrogation lawyers for further review and recommendations.